ToolJet/ToolJet/docs/docs/workflows/overview.md

         <b>SELECT</b> <i>ProductID, Month, UnitsSold, TotalRevenue</i> <b>FROM</b> <i>MonthlySales</i>;
         <br/>
         <br/>
-        - If you click on the Run button in the top-bar and open this node again, the results window at the bottom will be populated with the result of the query.
+        - If you click on the <b>Run</b> button in the top bar, the results field at the bottom will be populated with the result of the query.
     </p>
   </div>
   <div style={{flex: 1, padding: '10px'}}>